RevealBi/Documentation/docs/user/visualization-types/sparkline-charts.md

 ---
 title: How to Create Sparkline Charts Visualization
-_description: Find out how to create and use Sparkline Charts visualization in Slingshot Analytics.
+_description: Find out how to create and use Sparkline Charts visualization in Reveal.
 ---

 # Sparkline Charts